 Photo by Bryan Esler for Experience GR

 Chateau Grand Rapids is a wine bar housed in a historic building in Uptown GR.
-Opened in February 2024 by husband-and-wife duo Chris and Allaire Stewart, the emphasis here is on European wines, with an ever-changing selection offered by the glass and a bottle list of more than 400 options.
-Wine pours are priced from $13-$26 and bottles range between $50 and $730.
-A small seasonal food menu includes cheese & charcuterie.
+Opened in February 2024 by husband-and-wife duo Chris and Allaire Stewart, the emphasis here is on European wines, with an ever-changing selection offered by the glass and a bottle list of more than 1000 options.
+Wine pours start at around $14 and are available to take home at retail pricing.
+A small-bites food menu includes cheese, charcuterie and tinned fish, and there’s also a curated selection of cocktails, mocktails, beer and ciders.

 Cork Wine & Grille